 The district of Miraflores was officially established on the 2nd of January 1857.
 It is located overlooking the Pacific Ocean.
 Miraflores has an area of 9.62 km².
 The district is connected to the city center of Lima by the Via Expresa (called as well Paseo de la República or Zanjón – the express highway) and the Avenida Arequipa.
 The Circuito de Playas de la Costa Verde (Beach Circuit of the Green Cost) links Miraflores to the northern and southern parts of town.

 The district of Miraflores is limited by the district of San Isidro in the north, by the districts of Surquillo and Santiago de Surco in the east, by the district of Barranco in the south and by the Pacific Ocean in the west.

 Brief History of Miraflores

 Miraflores history is probably as old as the history of the occupation of the Peruvian coast.
 For thousands of years people have lived in the beautiful area today known as Miraflores.
 The first settlers were fishermen, hunter and gatherers.
-Later ancient cultures occupied the land overlooking the Pacific Ocean.
+Later, ancient cultures occupied the land overlooking the Pacific Ocean.
 A still visible reminder of these times is the Huaca Pucllana (Adobe Pyramid).
-Shortly after the foundation of Lima by Francisco Pizarro in 1535 the Spanish colonist began to populate the area today known as Miraflores.
-By the middle of the 18th century the area was known as San Miguel de Miraflores with a parochial church in its center.
-At this time Miraflores already had become a popular place for relaxation and recreation.
-The area soon gained popularity as a beach resort and the elite of Lima built their summer residences at preferred locations of the little village.
+Shortly after the foundation of Lima by Francisco Pizarro in 1535, the Spanish colonist populated the area today known as Miraflores.
+By the middle of the 18th century, we knew the area as San Miguel de Miraflores with a parochial church in its center.
+Miraflores already had become a popular place for relaxation and recreation.
+The area soon gained popularity as a beach resort, and the elite of Lima built their summer residences at preferred locations of the tiny village.

 Places to visit & attractions in Miraflores